MikkelBerggreen/ITU-Introduction-to-Machine-Learning/source/exercises/W6-data-cleaning/notebooks/preprocessing_and_cleaning.md

 This metric can be used to classify BLOBS as being either a barcode or not by testing the value against a threshold.
 Do the following:

 - Implement the classification in `classify_contours` function.
+Use the `threshold` argument to determine which contours are pupils.
 - Classify the image contours and save the result in a list.
 - Use the utility function `show_contours` (code shown in the cell below) to draw the possitively classified contours.